Caddy is a fast, multi-platform web server with automatic HTTPS.

 To create a User Service instead:

-• don't use sudo, but do use --user when running serviceman:
+• use --agent when running serviceman:

-serviceman add --user --name caddy -- \
+serviceman add --agent --name caddy -- \

 (this will create ~/.config/systemd/user/)